 I'm a bit addicted to TV detective shows - especially good old fashioned British ones.
 I think it started in my early teens, when I would watch The Inspector Wexford Mysteries and Inspector Morse with my mum.
 I love the skill of the storytelling, the trail of breadcrumbs the writers lay towards the big reveal - and seeing if I can get there first.
 Now a detective show is my favourite thing to curl up in front of on a night in - Lewis, Silent Witness, Vera, Unforgotten, Line of Duty.
 TV drama is so good these days!
 I'm not a fan of reality TV, though I make exceptions for Strictly and The Great British Bake Off.

 It's a bit of a cliché for an author to have cats, but I have two.
 We always had a cat when I was growing up, and now a house just doesn't feel quite like a home without one.
-I have a tiny, stripy little madam called Meg, and a fat, black mog called Pole.
-Both were rescues and couldn't have more different personalities - Meg's into everything, the nosiest creature imaginable, and will eat literally anything she can steal; Pole sees danger in every shadow…
+I have a small, stripy little madam called Meg, and a fat, black mog called Pole.
+Both were rescues and couldn't have more different personalities - Meg's into everything, the nosiest creature imaginable, and will eat literally anything she can steal; Pole sees danger in every shadow… I love animals.
+One day I'd like to have a small holding, and add dogs, horses, goats and chickens to the mix...

 Not really.
 I keep a very tidy desk, and I'm easily distracted, so it helps to have all my other errands and paperwork etc done before I settle down.
 I have my workbook of notes and research scribbles open beside me, even if I don't look at it for hours, and I like to have music on - it helps me not to listen to noises from outside etc. But it has to be music of a certain slowish tempo, and it has to be music I know well enough to hear without having to listen to, if that makes sense!
 Other than that, all I need is tea.

 I started writing my first novel in 1998, after I'd finished my History degree at Durham University, though I didn't manage to finish it until early 2000.
 In the subsequent decade, I wrote another five books, and all the while I sent out submissions to literary agents, hoping for a breakthrough.
-I got some good feedback, and even had an agent for a while, though it didn't work out.
+I got some good feedback, and even had an agent for a while, though it didn't work out and we parted company.
 Then, in 2007, I joined a peer-review website for aspiring writers funded by The Arts Council.
 There was a monthly chart, and the highest placed books each month went on to be critiqued by someone in the industry.
-In this way, my first published novel (the seventh I had written), The Legacy, came to be spotted and subsequently signed by Orion Books in 2008.
+In this way, my debut novel (the seventh I had written), The Legacy, came to be spotted and subsequently signed by Orion Books in 2008.

 These cookies contain no personal information and the data that they do contain are not shared with anyone, or used outside of this site.